 Look after your dog when it’s struggling with the noise of fireworks.
 Distract them, soothe them and provide a safe place for them to hide if they need one.

-Although not every dog will respond to these techniques it’s worth experimenting.
-Sometimes a combination of tools is the most effective and anything you can do to help reduce your dog’s fear is progress.
+Although not every dog will respond to these techniques, it’s worth experimenting with.
+Sometimes a combination of tools is the most effective, and anything you can do to help reduce your dog’s fearful behavior is progress.

 Thankfully, fireworks are usually confined to a few nights of the year, so it’s easy to be prepared.
 With a bit of planning, you can create a calming space for your anxious dog so you both can have a safe and relaxing night even with all the noises outside.